alistair7/boxcutter/README.md

 #### `filter`
 This mode is for removing or modifying existing boxes.
 You can either specify which boxes to keep (`--keep`), or which boxes to remove (`--drop`).
+These options both accept a box specifier (see Box Specifiers below).
 Either can be used multiple times in a command, but they can't be mixed.

-Both methods make use of "box specifiers", which match zero or more boxes in the file.
-The set of boxes affected is the union of the sets matched by each specifier.

-Boxes can be specified by their properties:

-- `i` - The index of the box in the file, starting at 0.
-- `type` - The box type (4CC) (case sensitive).
-- `itype` - The box type (4CC) (not case sensitive).

 Other than printing warnings in certain cases, `filter` mode makes no attempt to stop you creating invalid JPEG XL files, which is easy to do by removing critical boxes.

+There are several examples of how `filter` is used in the Box Specifiers section.

+### Box Specifiers
+Several commands accept "box specifiers" which are very basic expressions that identify a (possibly empty) subset of the boxes in a file.

+The syntax doesn't support complex expressions - you can only test one property per box specifier.
+Generally, you can pass multiple box specifiers, and they are implicitly OR-ed together, so the set of boxes that match is the union of the sets matched by each specifier.

-##### Specifying boxes by index
+#### Specifying boxes by index (`i`)
-Specific indexes and (inclusive) ranges of indexes are supported.
+Specific indexes and (inclusive) ranges of indexes can be selected using the `i` property.
+The first box is index 0.
 If either end of a range is omitted, the range is unbounded in that direction.

 ```
 # Remove the first box